Magnetic resonance imaging

 What is magnetic resonance imaging (MRI)?

-What is the evidence for MRI brain structure?
+What is the evidence for MRI findings in people with bipolar disorder?

 Fact Sheet Technical Commentary

 Red - Topic summary has no current systematic review available.